 - Eye Scream: Stabbed in both eyes before dying, courtesy of Arya.

-- Hate Sink: Trant has no sympathetic moments and every scene gives the viewers a reason to hate him, from beating and stripping Sansa, to leaving her to die because Joffrey didn't explicitly order him to help her, to being a pedophile, to being a crappy fighter.
+- Hate Sink: Trant has no sympathetic moments and every scene gives the viewers a reason to hate him, from beating and stripping Sansa, to leaving her to die because Joffrey didn't explicitly order him to help her, to being a pedophile.
 In short, he's the embodiment of what any knight, much less a Kingsguard, should not be.

 - Jerkass: He's one piece of filth.
 On top of following even Joffrey's cruelest orders without a second thought, Trant also comes across as an unpleasant, high-and-mighty asshole, even to his boss Jaime noting his absence.
 He also reveals a taste for very young girls and likes to beat them with sticks.